Pimnitchakun Bumrungkit

-Pimnitchakun Bumrungkit (พิมพ์นิชกุล บำรุงกิจ; born November 5, 1995), better known by her nickname Maengmum (แมงมุม), is a Thai-Chinese actress, model and singer from the company TV Thunder.
+Pimnitchakun Bumrungkit (พิมพ์นิชกุล บำรุงกิจ; born 5 November 1995), nicknamed Maengmum (แมงมุม), is a Thai-Chinese actress, model and singer from the company TV Thunder.

 Biography

 Maengmum was born in Samut Prakan, Thailand.
 She is the second child of the family and she has one older sister named Maengpor and one younger brother named Ice.
 Her sister gave birth to a son February 22, 2018, making Maengmum an aunt to Little Vampire.
 Maengmum is 163 cm tall, weighs 45 kg and her zodiac sign is Scorpio.

 Education & Personal life

 She studied in Poonpokphol Kindergarten in Samut Prakan, graduated Elementary school from Praditsueksa in Chantaburi, attended Kasem Phithaya Junior High School in Bangkok, went to Adventist Ekamai Senior High school in Bangkok and she graduated from Bangkok University March 17, 2019, where she majored in Airline Business Management since 2014.

 At first she planned to study film in Silpakorn University, because it matched her work.
 But then she decided to study airline business management in Bangkok University's tourism department because it's very interesting and she can learn English there.

-On September 2nd, 2019 Maengmum changed her name on social media, now known as Tanshi.
+On September 2, 2019, Maengmum changed her name on social media, now known as Tanshi.
 Later on Facebook she explained that "Tanshi" (ฑันท์ชิย์) is a name that her mother gave her.